Keyboard shortcuts

 Output retrieval & storage

-Therefore, our new VBuffer abstraction will focus on retrieval of the V species’ concentration only, until a new use case comes up someday where the U species’ concentration becomes useful too.
+Therefore, our new VBuffer abstraction will focus on retrieval of the V species’ concentration only.

-The construction code is quite similar to the one seen before in UVSet::allocate_buffers() (and in fact should probably be deduplicated with respect to it in a more production-grade codebase).
+The construction code is quite similar to the one seen before in InOut::allocate_buffers() (and in fact could be deduplicated with respect to it in a more production-grade codebase).
 The only thing that changed is that the BufferUsage and AllocationCreateInfo have been adjusted to make this buffer fit for the purpose of downloading data to the CPU:

-/// CPU-accessible storage buffer containing the V species' concentration
+/// CPU-accessible storage buffer used to download the V species' concentration

 pub struct VBuffer {